-So, if you’re also one of the victims and that’s literally ruining your gaming experience with your online gameplay then you should check out this troubleshooting guide to fix it.
+So, if you’re also one of the victims and that’s ruining your gaming experience with your online gameplay, then you should check out this troubleshooting guide to fix it.
 Now, even if in case, you can play single-player mode offline, all of your earned rewards or tokens may not be visible until your wired/wireless internet connection starts working again.
 However, performing a couple of fixes should come in handy for you and fix the issue.

 - How to Fix PS5 WiFi Not Working Problem?